Cucumber and Aloe Circling Taiwan Soap

 Split the soap batter evenly into 4 equal containers – it’s okay to eyeball it.
 Each container will be about 350 mL.
 Add the following amounts of dispersed colorants to each container, and use a whisk to mix in thoroughly.

-Add the 1.75 ounces of Cucumber Garden Fragrance Oil evenly to each container of soap – it’s okay to eyeball it.
+Add the 1.75 ounces of Green Tea and Cucumber Fragrance Oil evenly to each container of soap – it’s okay to eyeball it.
 Use a whisk to thoroughly mix in the fragrance.

 Begin pouring each color into the 4 sections of the mold in the order of dark green, white, light green, and black.
 Pour a small amount of each color in equal amounts to keep each section filled evenly.
 If one section is completely full and the others are empty, the soap can leak into the other sections.

 Continue pouring each color into each section, trying your best to keep them filled equally.
 Work carefully but quickly.